terror/vim-profiler/README.md

 #### Plot

 The plot visualizes the start times of each plugin in your plugin directory.
-If you invoke `vp` with the `--plot` flag, you will receive a plot in the form of an SVG file in the specified path that looks something like:
+If you invoke `vp` with the `--plot` option, you will receive a plot in the form of an SVG file in the specified path that looks something like:

 ![](./assets/plugins.svg)